Clifford254KE/M-pesa-Statement-Analysis/README.md

 *Image of data before transformation (it is blurred to hide some personal information)*

-- Removed duplicates and replaced missing values with 'zeros'.
+- Replaced missing values with 'zeros' (There were no duplicate values).
 - Transformed the 'date' column to contain only day, month, and year.
 - Transformed the 'details column' by shortening the long texts through delimiter ( Data > text to column > Delimited).
 - Changed withdrawal column from negative values to positive values (using a new column, use function MAX(Cell containing number, -(negative) cell containing number)).
-- Another column was created to categorize transactions under the 'detail' column to form different categories of expenses and incomes: shopping, general expenses, black tax, withdrawal -charges, transfer charges, airtime expense, general income, m-shwari withdrawal (Ctrl H).
+- Another column was created to categorize transactions under the 'detail' column to form different categories of expenses and incomes: shopping, general expenses, black tax, withdrawal -charges, transfer charges, airtime expense, general income, and m-shwari withdrawal (Ctrl H).

 ![image](https://github.com/Clifford254KE/M-pesa-Statement-Analysis/assets/140185917/c1f919ff-84b0-4c64-9b56-5061ff7a5b06)